Sports nutrition for ball sports

 🍼 |

 Rehydration: Fluid loss should be compensated.
-Sports drinks or fruit juice spritzers in a ratio of 2:1 or 1:1 are recommended.
+Sports drinks or fruit juice spritzes in a 2:1 or 1:1 ratio are recommended.
 DGE

 |